Dictionaries, terms, and spotlights

 When visitors search on the term you selected in step 5, Brightspot includes the promo at the top of the search results.
 This includes if a visitor searches any misspellings or variants that you associated with the term.
 For details, see Adding terms to a dictionary.

-Overview of terms in multiple dictionaries
+Terms in multiple dictionaries

 When visitors search for a term on your site, Brightspot lists the content associated with that term.
 In addition, you can include a spotlight, which appears as a promo for an asset that you explicitly associate with the search term in the search results.